Teknikio/Bluebird-CircuitPython-Examples/readme.md

 Bluebird Circuit Python Examples
 ================================

-installation
+Installation
 ------------

 You need to install CircuitPython following [this tutorial(https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython)

 We also recommand to use Mu Editor which allow you a good serial console.

-Download the Bluebird Circuit Python file
+Download the Bluebird CircuitPython file
 -----------------------------------------

-You can download the UF2 file for the bluebird on this [circuitpython's website](https://circuitpython.org/board/teknikio_bluebird/)
+You can download the UF2 file for the bluebird on this [CircuitPython's website](https://circuitpython.org/board/teknikio_bluebird/)

 Using your Bluebird